guide to accessibility for tattoo studios and tattooers

 Research consistently shows disproportionate rates of disability among neurodivergent and LGBTQIA+ people.
 We can build relationships of respect and trust with our clients by showing deeply considered allyship, and by making our values a core part of our practice.

 This guide is tattoo studio focussed, but elements can of course apply to other businesses where clients and customers spend time.
 When writing your own accessibility information, plain & straightforward language is encouraged.
 Photos can be extremely helpful, to enable your clients to visualise whether they will be able to access the space.
+I also have a step-by-step walkthrough designed for autistic / nervous and first time clients so they know what to expect from the tattoo experience.

 Please feel free to copy and adapt these guidelines to suit your own purpose.